maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-12-bureaucracy-examined.md

 But here's what happened when they compared this to AI-assisted development with automated verification:

-**Automated static analysis, type checking, and security scanning**:
+**Automated static analysis, type checking, and security scanning**: These automated tools added only 5 minutes of delay, caught 3.5 defects per feature, and prevented 1.2 serious production issues per feature.
-- Average delay: 5 minutes
-- Defects caught: 3.5 per feature
-- Defects that would have caused production issues: 1.2 per feature

 0.0035 days of delay per serious defect prevented.